JBL Boombox 2

 1. Turn on both speakers

-2. Pair one speaker to your device only
+2. Allow both speaker to connect to your device via Bluetooth

 3. Start streaming content to that speaker